 Located at the end of Andrássy Avenue, Heroes’ Square was also built to commemorate the 1000th anniversary of Budapest.
 The Millennium Monument symbolises war and peace, work, welfare, knowledge and glory and is decorated with a number of statues depicting kings, governors and famous Hungarians.

 7. Thermal Spas

 Budapest is a city full of thermal spas and it is worth taking some time out of the bustling city for some relaxation.
-Szechenyi Medicinal Bath, pictured above, is the largest medicinal bath in Europe and contains 18 pools, ten saunas and steam rooms, as well as a wide menu of massage and treatments.
+Szechenyi Medicinal Bath, pictured below, is the largest medicinal bath in Europe and contains 18 pools, ten saunas and steam rooms, as well as a wide menu of massage and treatments.